 A more reasonable option cost-wise, the Le Meridien is relatively new and very centrally located.
 Plus they have the city’s tallest open-air rooftop bar on the 54th floor!
 As you can imagine, the views of the city from up there (season permitting) are amazing.

 Denver is a well-connected city that is generally easy to navigate.
 However, the larger metropolitan area is pretty geographically spread out.

 If your interests while visiting are contained within the downtown area, you can easily get by without renting a car.
 However, if you wish to explore the greater metropolitan area, having a car would make that a bit easier for you.

 Flying in to Denver is a breeze.
 Denver International Airport (DIA) is located approximately 30 minutes outside the city, but is easily connected to downtown via train, which runs from DIA to downtown approximately every 30 minutes.

 The Light Rail is Denver’s main public transportation system connecting downtown Denver to surrounding areas.
 The fee structure is based on travel zones, so the further you go, the more expensive it is.

 Like any major metropolitan area in the US, Denver has a large network of cabs and ride share companies to choose from.
 Typically speaking this is the most effective way to get around the city.

-Kara’s Bio: Kara is the founder, writer and editor behind Destination: Live Life, a travel blog.
+Kara’s Bio: Kara is the founder, writer and editor behind Happening in Denver, a travel blog.
 After fleeing small-town life in Wyoming, Kara has called Denver, CO home for the last 12 years.
 In her free time, she’s dreaming up her next trip, petting any dog that will let her, and laughing (loudly) at any opportunity.
 You can follow her on Facebook, Twitter and Instagram.